10 Easy Ways to Update an Old Kitchen on a Budget

 TOTAL COST - £2,815

-It really does feel like a completely different space - not bad for under £3k!
-I hope you like it - let me know what you think in the comments.
-And for more ideas on how to refresh a kitchen at an affordable price, take a look at the kitchen-diner reveal at my new build project.
+This outdated kitchen has been given a new lease of life - not bad for under £3k!
+I hope I've given you some ideas for your own budget kitchen makeover - let me know in the comments.
+For more ideas on how to refresh an old kitchen at an affordable price, take a look at the kitchen-diner reveal at my new build project.

 I’m a Halifax based interior designer and I cover surrounding areas, including Leeds and Manchester.
 I also provide an online design service.
 If you’re starting a project and need some help or inspiration, please get in touch.